How to Fill a Vape Cartridge: Complete Guide (2026)

 Step 7: Prime and Test

-How to Fill Postless Cartridges (Special Instructions)
+How to Fill Postless Cartridges (Special Flip Technique)

 Postless cartridges like the iKrusher AVAZ Pro require a special priming technique because the oil sits directly on the heating element in a bucket-style chamber.